odoo/documentation/content/developer/reference/upgrade.rst

     `Migrations in Django <https://docs.djangoproject.com/en/4.2/topics/migrations/>`_

-.. example:: Two similar migration scripts that each add an exclamation mark at the end of the name of each partner
+.. spoiler:: Two similar migration scripts that each add an exclamation mark at the end of the name of each partner

     .. code-block:: python